chumarjamil/cloudforge/README.md

 - `outputs.tf`: Defines output variables.
 - `*.tf`: Other files define specific resources and configurations.

-This repository demonstrates my ability to design, deploy, and manage CloudForgestructure using Terraform effectively.
+This repository demonstrates my ability to design, deploy, and manage Cloud infrastructure structure using Terraform effectively.